tdilauro/Simplified-wiki/User-Profiles,-cases-and-requirements.md

 * iPhone
 * iOS 6 and 7
 * Launch Readium EPUB Engine
+* Web Reader (This is in the grant but I would prefer to consider port to Android)

 ## eReader app requirements
 **Open and ePub, view and interact with its content**